 Unfortunately, construction business and hazards go hand in hand.
 No matter the level of alertness, mishaps do happen.
 From unsafe structure mechanisms to perilous moving equipment, construction workers are mortally vulnerable at every corner of the site.
 Hence, safety and security are potential project risks that every construction company puts on the priority list.

-Given the level of complexity in the working conditions and the uncompromised level of vigilance on-site, AI is considered the most sought and able tool in construction safety.
+Given the level of complexity in the working conditions and the uncompromised level of vigilance on-site, AI for construction safety is considered the most sought and effective tool to ensure safety in construction jobsites.

 Nowadays, construction sites get equipped with cameras, IoT devices, and sensors.
 These meticulously monitor every aspect of construction operations.
 AI-enabled systems can monitor the ongoing processes 24/7 without dropping guard.
 Facial recognition and object recognition technology propel the AI systems to detect unsafe behavior, thus alerting the construction team of potential hazards.
 Not only does this reduce liability, but also saves lives and increases efficiency, a critical necessity in the construction business.